 Lewisville, TX 75067

 You will receive a receipt from USCIS indicating that your application will be processed within 90 days.
-Actual processing times vary, and may range from four weeks to more than 90 days.
+Actual processing times vary, and may range from six weeks to ten weeks.
 The receipt notice will include a receipt number for your application; once you have the receipt, you may check the status of your application online by visiting the USCIS website, or by calling the national USCIS call center at 1-800-375-5283.
 Unfortunately, there is no mechanism by which you or we can expedite your application (regardless of how long ago you filed, or whether your expected start date is coming up).
 For information about general USCIS procedures, see the Vermont Service Center web page.

 Once USCIS has approved your application the EAD card to be issued.
 The EAD will be sent directly to you at the address you list on the I-765 form - usually our office.
 The EAD card lists the dates for which you are approved to work, in the capacity for which you have applied (remember, the work you apply for and engage in must be related to your major.
 You may not begin work until you receive this card and the start date listed has come.
 Please make sure to check the dates on the EAD card when you receive it to make sure there are no mistakes.

 Processing times vary greatly, but can take three or four months, so plan ahead.
 If you are applying for post-completion OPT (to work after graduation), you can apply for the OPT up to 45 days after your program end date, but no more than 90 days in advance.